Games Featured: League of Legends

 "The gaming was great because I had people to play with and I got to try new things.
 Our coach(Sidney) was nice and a good coach and got along with everyone and the overnight stay part was ok"

 "Apparently his coach helped him with a mistake ritual.
 I am so thankful as this will help the screaming decrease.
 Ha!
 He improved high ground re-takes, game sense and side jumps and I have no idea what any of that means.
 So thank you!"

 "I really improved on my team communication skills.
 This was my first real competitive experience, and I think it was a lot of fun, and very valuable.
 I really enjoyed working as a team, and cooperating with others to reach our goal."

 "My takeaway from this camp was how health and other activities play a role into video games.
 I also loved learning from the Cavs coach and what his daily routine is like."

 "I learned how to work with my overwatch team much better than I could have without camp."

 "This was awesome everybody was very nice and they helped me understand the game better"

 "Rambo was very knowledgeable about things you can do outside of the game like stretches and your mindset, not just in the game.
 My overall gameplay became better because of that."

-We are launching camps with some of the best venues, teams, coaches and events around North America.
-As new dates and locations become available, you will be the first to know.
+We are running esports camps with some of the best venues, teams, coaches and events around North America.
+As new dates and locations become available, signup to be the first to know.